 - Prior Dengue infections almost universally interfere with our subsequent immune responses to new Dengue infections, (see ADE theory), with each new subsequent infection producing more severe symptoms, increasing the chances of possibly fatal Dengue Hemorrhagic Fever (DHF) symptoms or Dengue Shock Syndrome (DSS).
 (See Subneutralizing Antibodies)

-- Dengue infections take several forms: No noted symptoms, mild symptoms like just a rash, flu-like symptoms, distinctive pain behind the eyes, high fevers (104ºF or 40ºC), or light bleeding from the nose or gums, and sometimes fatal Dengue
+- Dengue infections take several forms: No noted symptoms, mild symptoms like just a rash, flu-like symptoms, distinctive pain behind the eyes, high fevers (104ºF or 40ºC), or light bleeding from the nose or gums, which sometimes transitions to:

-- Hemorrhagic Fever symptoms with bleeding from the eyes, under the skin, shock, and abdominal pain with bleeding into the Gastro-Intestinal Tract.
+- Potentially fatal Dengue Hemorrhagic Fever (DHF) symptoms with bleeding from the eyes, under the skin, shock, and vomiting congealed blood (looks like coffee grounds), and abdominal pain with bleeding into the Gastro-Intestinal Tract.

 - if you suspect a Dengue infection, do NOT take aspirin or NSAIDs (Alleve, Motrin, Advil, etc) or blood thinners like Warfarin/Coumadin, because blood thinners (like NSAIDs) can trigger catastrophic DHF bleeding.
 Use Tylenol for pain and reduce high fevers (>104ºF or 40ºC) with cool compresses or lukewarm baths.
 People taking blood thinners like Coumadin (warfarin) or Methotrexate should contact their physician to see if they should temporarily stop taking their meds.